Is It Still Unsafe to Eat Romaine Lettuce? Here's What You Need To Know

-The romaine lettuce E. coli outbreak is not over yet—in fact, it seems to be spreading.
-Although The Verge reported on Wednesday that growing season in Yuma, Arizona, where the infected lettuce is suspected to have come from, has ended, the CDC still says it’s not safe to eat romaine unless you can confirm its origin.
+The romaine lettuce E. coli outbreak is not over yet—in fact, the CDC says it’s the largest multi-state E. coli outbreak in the U.S. in a dozen years.
+Although The Verge reported that growing season in Yuma, Arizona, where the infected lettuce is suspected to have come from, has ended, the CDC still says it’s not safe to eat romaine unless you can confirm its origin.

-Since the CDC’s last official count on April 27, one person has died and 23 more people have been reported as ill, bringing the total number of affected persons to 121, spanning over 25 states.
-52 people out of 102 with available information have been hospitalized, and 14 of those people have developed kidney failure.
+As of Wednesday May 9, the total number of affected persons has reached 149, spanning over 29 states, and the bacteria has killed one person.
+64 people out of 112 with available information have been hospitalized, and 17 of those people have developed kidney failure.

+However, the CDC also announced that the most recent illness started on April 25 and there could be more reports coming.

+“Illnesses that occurred in the last two to three weeks might not yet be reported because of the time between when a person becomes ill with E. coli and when the illness is reported to CDC,” the website reads.

 In a statement to PEOPLE, a representative for the CDC said they are advising consumers to “ask your suppliers about the source of their romaine lettuce.”